webidsecurityrepo/pdns/docs/appendices/types.rst

 ::

-     primary hostmaster serial refresh retry expire default_ttl
+     primary hostmaster serial refresh retry expire minimum

 Besides the primary and the hostmaster, all fields are numerical.
-PowerDNS has a set of default values:

--  primary: :ref:`setting-default-soa-name`
-   configuration option
--  hostmaster: ``hostmaster@domain-name``
--  serial: 0
--  refresh: 10800 (3 hours)
--  retry: 3600 (1 hour)
--  expire: 604800 (1 week)
--  default_ttl: 3600 (1 hour)

 The fields have complicated and sometimes controversial meanings.
-The 'serial' field is special.
-If left at 0, the default, PowerDNS will perform an internal list of the domain to determine highest change_date field of all records within the zone, and use that as the zone serial number.
-This means that the serial number is always raised when changes are made to the zone, as long as the change_date field is being set.
-Make sure to check whether your backend of choice supports Autoserial.

 .. _types-spf: